 In my home town…it was a common sight to see these little engines working the flat yard in West Frankfort, and on the various locals coming and going 7 days a week during the late 1970s.
 These engines were regularly mixed in with EMD GP38-2’s and sometimes GE B23-7’s in their assigned duties on the Joppa Sub.

-In HO scale, Athearn Genesis GP15-1 and GP15AC’s are the quintessential models of this small, but ubiquitous road switcher.
+In HO scale, Athearn Genesis GP15-1 and GP15AC’s are definitive models of this small, but ubiquitous road switcher.
 Athearn Genesis models ARE road number and road name specific.
 They really captured the look of this locomotive; and the engine’s details are unmatched with any other offering in HO scale.
 I’ve included a photo exhibition of an Athearn Genesis MoPac GP15-1 under construction.
 There are two different versions shown..as the Athearn offerings can be built into ALL phases of the MP engines.
 I have 7 of these units on the Joppa Sub roster…trying to encompass all versions.